Skip to main content

 European, global and intercultural dimension in curriculum development

-As regards tertiary education, Greek educational policy focuses on the removal of obstacles and the facilitation of academic, administrative staff and student mobility.
+Regarding tertiary education, Greek educational policy focuses on the removal of obstacles and the facilitation of academic, administrative staff and student mobility.

-At national level, Greece has concluded bilateral and multilateral agreements with several countries in order to promote cultural and educational cooperation, while, at institutional level, all universities cooperate with foreign institutions, participating in programmes such as Erasmus+ and other European, regional or OECD programmes.
+At a national level, Greece has concluded bilateral and multilateral agreements with several countries in order to promote cultural and educational cooperation, while, at institutional level, all universities cooperate with foreign institutions, participating in programmes such as Erasmus+ and other European, regional or OECD programmes.

 International Hellenic University